eldargdot/tidy_files/README.md

 ## Prerequisites

-* Python 3.x installed on your system.
+* Python 3.x installed on your Linux system.

-## Installation
+## Installation and Setup

 1. Clone or download this repository to your local machine.
 2. Navigate to the project folder: